-Gandhian ideology of non-violence, democracy and development is all the more relevant today in a world of falling moral values, distorted democracies, capitalistic exploitation, increasing violence and global environmental degradation.
+Gandhian ideology of non-violence, democracy and development appear all the more relevant today in a world of falling moral values, religions turning into political divides, distorted democracies, capitalistic exploitation, increasing violence and global environmental degradation.

 Humanity Under Threat

-The world today is passing through a period of severe moral, spiritual and even economic degradation.
+The world today is in a serious crisis despite so much technological advances and material progress.
 There is a pervasive climate of isolationism, restlessness and insecurity.
 The ever growing cult of market worship has diluted State’s role as promoter of level playing field and protector of those stuck at the bottom of the power hierarchy.
 Too much emphasis on market efficiency has created a climate of amoral politics.
 Consequently, politics has turned into as a self-perpetuating means to control power rather than as a creative instrument of social justice and equity.

 After the collapse of Soviet Union and its socialistic ideology the capitalistic democracy emerged as the best form of governance.
 But it has created another issue: “Can capitalism nurture a sustainable world order?”
 Another problem with the current capitalism is that it has lost connections with moral considerations.
 As more and more wealth concentrates in fewer and fewer hands and as humanity helplessly watches the ever increasing threat of climate change, there is a growing need for alternate models of development, democracy and economy.